 These hormonal changes can also hinder your body’s ability to fight off bacteria that typically cause gum infections, increasing your chances of developing gingivitis.

-6. Malnutrition/Vitamin Deficiency
+6. Vitamin C Deficiency

 7. Allergic Reactions